davemo88/beacon/README.md

 ### creating and using a beacon
 * create beacon
 * share beacon
-* broadcast beacon state updates
+* broadcast beacon state messages

 ### watching for a beacon
 * add beacon to watch list